tundejulius17/Bayesian-Analysis/README.md

 # Bayesian-Analysis
-This repository contains some of the lab exercises carried out using rjags for the Bayesian Analysis at Tampere University
+This repository contains some of the lab exercises and projects carried out using rjags for the Bayesian Analysis at Tampere University